faizal4757/faizal4757/README.md

 - 👋 Hi, I’m @faizal4757
-- 👀 I’m interested in learning tech
+- 👀 I’m an expert in handling large volumnes of data for analytics
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently ***
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m looking to ***
 - 📫 How to reach me faizalahmedmotog3@gmail.com

 <!---